 Businesses who normally pay by direct debit should cancel their direct debit with their bank if they wish to take advantage of the new arrangements and do not wish to pay the VAT due.
 This can be done through online banking.
 They should do so in sufficient time so that HMRC does not attempt to automatically collect the amount due on the submitted VAT return.

 Businesses can continue to make payments as normal, including by direct debit, during the deferral period.

 HMRC will also continue to pay repayment claims as normal.

 Businesses must continue to submit their VAT returns as normal.

 Given the deepening economic situation, it is entirely possible that there will be an extension in July to this VAT deferment.
 Direct debit payers should therefore avoid resetting up their direct debit.

-Income Tax payments
+Income Tax payment deferral

-Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to January 2021.
+Based on the originally announced rules, Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to January 2021.